 Luna Roja (or blood moon) is a serigraphy; a technique also known as silk-screen, screen, or serigraph printing.
-One color is printed at a time, so several screens can be used to produce a multicolored image or design.
+One colour is printed at a time, so several screens can be used to produce a multicoloured image or design.

 The artist “Shulka”

 The artist “Shulka”, as Martín Revolo likes to call himself, resides in all of Martín’s work.
 Though each viewer may take a different meaning from his images, all have experienced a part of the narrative that is Shulka himself.